 Here’s a list of essential tools that will make installing a laminate floor much easier.
 They’re also useful for any other improvement projects you tackle around the house.

-Measuring Tape and Ruler – you’ve probably heard the old expression “measure twice, cut once.”
+Measuring Tape and Square – you’ve probably heard the old expression “measure twice, cut once.”
 It’s particularly true for laminate flooring.

 Tapping Block and Pull Bar – most laminate snaps together but sometimes a gentle tap on a tapping block is needed for a perfect fit.
 A pull bar is a big help when laying the last row of planks.

 Undercut Saw – when you come to a doorway you’ll need to cut away the bottom of the frame so the laminate will fit underneath.
 You can do it with a hand saw but it’s awkward and time consuming, especially if you have a lot of doors.
 A multi-tool that uses a flat oscillating blade will make this job a lot easier.

 Jig Saw – chances are you’ll have to cut around at least one heat register or maybe an outlet in the floor.
 You can make the cuts with a hand saw but a jig saw makes it much easier.

 Mitre Saw – you’ll have to cut the ends off of a lot of planks.
 You can do it with a hand or a circular saw, but a mitre saw with a sharp, fine toothed blade works like a charm.
 Do all of your cutting outside if possible because laminate contains wood and wood dust isn’t good to breathe.